roblabs/roblabs.github.io/_posts/1970-01-01-Adding-GeoJSON-to-Mapbox-Styles.md

 * You can drag your GeoJSON directly into studio
 * Navigate to Datasets and drag your GeoJSON directly into the Datasets view
 * Once its uploaded, click on `Start editing`
+* Look around the Datasets view and add any Points, LinesStrings or Polygons you want
+* Save and export to a Tileset
+* View the Tileset and click on `Add to Style`
 * Choose an existing or new style